jwakefieldau/open-pl-ref-lights/README.md

 * add "cheat codes" to re-map controllers, do button mapping for unrecognised controllers
 * do we need to show something other than a blank screen when the decision is incomplete?
 * maybe make button handling / decision logic more concise?  can it be?

+### changes/features for maybe Pro version
 * build 433MhZ or similar controllers and receivers that avoid bluetooth pairing bullshit but also phase cancellation, interference etc, write code to handle them
+* actual LED globes that can be visible for 180 degrees instead of just on a flat screen
+* arduino or similar to handle controller signal and relay lights, talks back to system via USB
+* use a reliable PC platform like Intel NUC